openwdl/wdl/SPEC.md

 File abs = "/something.txt"
 ```

-All file outputs are required to exist, otherwise the task will fail.
-However, an output may be declared as optional (e.g. `File?` or `Array[File?]`), in which case the value will be undefined if the file does not exist.
+All `File` and `Directory` outputs are required to exist, otherwise the task will fail.
+However, an output may be declared as optional (e.g. `File?`, `Directory?`, or `Array[File?]`), in which case the value will be undefined if the file does not exist.

 For example, executing the following task: